emincanozcan/airflow/docs/apache-airflow-providers-huawei/operators/cdm.rst

 Create and execute job
 ======================

-To create a job you can use :class:`~airflow.providers.huawei.cloud.operators.cdm.CDMCreateAndExecuteJobOperator`.
+To create and execute a job you can use :class:`~airflow.providers.huawei.cloud.operators.cdm.CDMCreateAndExecuteJobOperator`.

 .. exampleinclude:: /../../tests/system/providers/huawei/example_cdm.py